Last Updated: May 20, 2023

 - Google’s AI learned to be more conversational by reading 2,865 romance novels.

-- According to word usage trends in voice searches, 20% of voice queries include 25 keywords.
+- According to voice search trends in voice searches, 20% of voice queries include 25 keywords.

 - Voice search results primarily come from the top 3 web rankings results.